I like you. I might even love you. I just don’t want to be around you all the time.

 I feel discouraged to read articles about “jobs for introverts” and it’s all stay-at-home work on your computer type things.
 I’m not a shut-in, I’m an introvert.

-I feel satisfied when I have a really good conversation with a small group of people about something meaningful that matters to us.
+I feel satisfied when I have a really good conversation with a a small group of people about something meaningful.

 I feel nurtured reading a book alone (and by alone I mean ‘with cat’) and connecting to a completely different world and people that nonetheless feel familiar because they are human too, and we all have the same struggles.
 It’s the human condition, sometimes it’s just easier to expose in literature than real life.